-De-Escalation of the Mental Health Crisis for Patrol Supervisors & Negotiating with the Fellow Officer
+De-Escalation of the Mental Health Crisis for Patrol Supervisors and Negotiating with the Fellow Officer

 De-escalation of the Mental Health Crisis for Patrol Supervisors